avichaigel/Graph-Solver/README.md

 This program is a server that receives from a multiple clients at a time (hence the server is called Parallel Server) a problem - in our case a matrix with costs (weights) for each entry, and start and end point - and sends back a solution - in our case the steps needed to be taken in order to get from start to end by the cheapest way possible.

+At first we create a map that ---- **OFIR TO COMPLETE** Then we call a namespace named "boot", and run our program from there.
+We go to the server, which has a timeout of 2 minutes, and if a client doesn't connect within those 2 minutes, the program ends.
+When a client is connected, a problem, a matrix, is received by the server, which then sends it to the ClientHandler implementing class, which is called MyMatrixClientHandler

 # Code Files